curtischong/e3j_v2/README.md

 ### TODO:
 - support equivariant activation functions
+- support the learnable bias (only for even scalar features)
 - Add an equivariance test for 3D outputs
 - support adding scalar features as features